Residency Year Overview

 - Notify mentor teachers and university supervisors BEFORE the intended absence or late arrival.
 Notification needs to happen before the school day starts.

 - Attend all events that are required of mentor teachers (Ex.
-Faculty meetings, before and after school duties, grade level programs, PTSA, etc.)
+Faculty meetings, before and after school duties, grade level programs, etc.)

 - Complete lesson plans and observations from mentor teachers and university supervisors.

 - Actively participate in the classroom mentor teachers and students.
 Candidates should be doing some form of co-teaching every day.
-(This is not a time to work on other assignments (including edTPA), check emails, be on your phone, or study for exams.).
+(This is not a time to work on other assignments including edTPA, check emails, be on your phone, or study for exams).

 -